Early Intervention and Wellbeing Hub

 Encourages teamwork, social skills, communication, and problem solving.

-Through this group, delivered by two Occupational Therapists from The Infants’ Home, your child will learn to collaborate, communicate, problem solve and share fun experiences all through collaborative LEGO play.
-This group is for children aged 6-9 years
+Through this group children learn to collaborate, communicate, problem solve and share fun experiences through collaborative LEGO play.

 It Takes Two to Talk